doritoes/ipgiraffe.com/7_Regions.md

 We are going to add our configuration to multiple regions and allow CloudFront to direct users to the closest region.

 Overview
-- create a matching SSL certificate in ACM <u>in the additional region</u>
+- create a matching SSL certificate in ACM <ins>in the additional region</ins>
 - configure Route 53 to have two records for the same domain name and set the routing policy to *latency*

 ### Steps